 - Prevention-focused expert care: A team of pediatric cardiology and pediatric nephrology specialists diligently works with you, your child and each other to put together a treatment plan that focuses on prevention.
 Your child’s care team is dedicated to helping you and your child prevent your child’s high blood pressure from leading to other serious health conditions such as heart attack, aneurysm or kidney disease.

-- Care close to home: Pediatric cardiologists at Rush University Children’s Hospital are available to see patients at our Rush campus in Chicago, Rush Oak Park Hospital, Rush Copley Medical Center in Aurora, and at satellite locations throughout the city and the suburbs, including Evergreen Park, Joliet, Hoffman Estates, Tinley Park and Crown Point, IN.
+- Care close to home: Pediatric nephrologists at Rush University Children’s Hospital are available to see patients at our Rush campus in Chicago, and Rush Copley Medical Center in Aurora.

 What is high blood pressure in kids?